fogine/serviser-restfulness/README.md

 - `DELETED_AT` - _optional_, _default_ `deleted_at` allows to customize timestamp property name

 There are two `Resource` contructor options `properties` and `responseProperties` holding resource property definitions.
-- `properties` option defines props which value can be set through an API request, usually as part of json-payload of `POST` & `PUT` endpoints
+- `properties` option describes `columns` whose values might be set through an API request, usually as part of json-payload of `POST` & `PUT` endpoints
-- `responseProperties` option defines props routes can respond with.
-This is also a whitelist of properties the user of the API can filter resultset by.
+- `responseProperties` option describes `columns` that routes can respond with.
+This is also default whitelist of properties the user of the API can filter resultset by.

-Recommended is a conservative approach to what properties are listed in those options as the options are customizable on a route level (by different interface, see [customizing route](#customizing-route)).
+The developer can of course overwrite input & response definitions on per route basis (see [customizing route](#customizing-route))

-### property json-schema references
+### json-schema column references

 ```javascript
     const user = new Resource({